pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 What is event sourcing?
 One definition suggests the state of an event-sourced application is determined by a sequence of events.
-Another definition has event sourcing as a persistence mechanism for domain driven design.
+Another definition has event sourcing as a persistence mechanism for domain-driven design.

 A cohesive mechanism
 ====================

-Quoting from Eric Evans' book `Domain Driven Design
+Quoting from Eric Evans' book `Domain-Driven Design
 <https://en.wikipedia.org/wiki/Domain-driven_design>`__:

 .. pull-quote::